everycure-org/matrix/deployments/compose/README.md

 ### Vertex token

-To succesfully run embeddings, export your GCP access token using the following command:
+To succesfully run embeddings in the `prod` environment, export your GCP access token using the following command:

 ```bash
 export VERTEX_AI_ACCESS_TOKEN=$(gcloud auth print-access-token)